-These are just some ideas above but the point is to get you thinking of the needs around you.
+These are just some ideas above, but the point is to get you thinking about the needs around you.
 We need to be prayerful to the Lord in how we can meet the needs of those around us.
-There is a time to pray but there also is a time to act.
+There is a time to pray, but there also is a time to act.
 When there is a need set before you that you know you can meet just meet it.

 We Are Equipped For Ministry:

-Have an action plan and be prepared so you are ready when you see that need, get that phone call or there is a knock at your door.
+Have an action plan and be prepared, so you are ready when you see that need, get that phone call or there is a knock at your door.
 One way to work on this is to manage your home as best as you can.
-I wrote in this post – “When our homes are in order, we are more likely to graciously and spontaneously offer hospitality.”
 Not perfect but tidy.
-Our homes are meant to be place of ministry to our own families and to those friends and strangers the Lord brings into our lives.
+Our homes are meant to be a place of ministry to our own families and to those friends and strangers the Lord brings into our lives.

 Simple Steps to Ministry As You Go Along the Way:

 Be prayerful and attentive to the needs around you.
-We have a prayer guide at our church and it is a reminder to me as I’m praying for various families throughout the week to note if someone needs a phone call or a note sent out to check on how they are doing.
-As I write down various prayer requests it also reminds me as I pray to see if there is anything I can do to bring them comfort.
-Again, do they need a meal or a phone call or maybe just a visit to sit and pray with them.
+We have a prayer guide at our church, and it is a reminder to me as I'm praying for various families throughout the week to note if someone needs a phone call or a note sent out to check on how they are doing.
+As I write down various prayer requests, it also reminds me as I pray to see if there is anything I can do to bring them comfort.
+Again, do they need a meal or a phone call, a card or maybe just a visit to sit and pray with them?